Tzeak/yumlog/README.md

 ## how to use it

 1. sign in with your phone number
-2. drag an image in or upload one
+2. describe your meal in the text field (be detailed for better results!)
+3. optionally add a photo for enhanced accuracy
-3. click "analyze"
+4. click "analyze"
-4. wait for ai to figure out what you're eating
+5. wait for ai to figure out what you're eating

 you'll get back something like: